 But basic it’s the same, cut the part and bring it all together.
 Starting with one tall piece for the bottom, lift the front & back side up…like a banana and with a lot of imagination you already can see a boat!

 The roots of making Daisy goes back in time…back to the time that our grandfathers were farmers in the area called `West-land`.
-My grandfather was a farmer who worked in the glass houses.
+The grandfather of Leonie was a farmer who worked in the glass houses.
 To pick up tomatoes, flowers or vegetables and prepare them for transport for auction.
 The transport in those days was by boat.
 We had a lot of small canals between the glass houses and everybody brought there stuff to auction for sale.
 The grandfather of Jan was a skipper in those days.
-To deliver your products easily on the boat, the flat butt was very useful.
+To deliver your products easily on the boat, the flat “ass” was very useful.
 Just lay the front or backside of the boat near the dock and with a wheelbarrow you hop on and hop off.
-Heavy physical work, by the way….
+Heavy physical work, by the way…